 Get the best of both worlds with MCN's pick of the best flip-front motorcycle helmets

 Unlike a single-piece full-face helmet, a flip-front has a separate chin-bar that lifts up, exposing the face while the helmet is still on.
-Not only does this allow people to see your face for ID, such as in a petrol station or a shop, it also allows air to your face.
+Not only does this allow people to see your face for ID, such as in a petrol station or a shop, but it also allows air to your face in hot conditions.
 Plus, you’ll be able to grab a drink, a bite to eat or simply have a quick chat with another rider or your pillion without taking your helmet completely off.

 Tested by Ali Silcox for 3 months/2000 miles - "I would strongly recommend this lid, if you are looking for a good quality, comfortable and feature packed flip-front.
 Flip-front lids are great for touring, and I’ve worn loads over the year.
 I headed out on a 1600 mile round trip for the first wear of this lid, that is the confidence I had in the brand and I wasn’t disappointed.
 Padding is soft and plush, it shows no signs of wear plus it’s retained the new helmet smell, even after sweating, getting stuck in torrential rain and riding for ten hours a day.